HMS Battleaxe (F89): Brazil

 Rademaker was involved in an unfortunate incident on 29 November 2004, during the annual FRATERNO naval exercise with ships of the Argentinian Navy.
 While conducting gunnery practice against target drones, a malfunction of the Argentinian frigate 's automatic weapons system caused her to fire on Rademaker; four Brazilian crewmen were injured together with an Argentine naval observer.
 The ship suffered moderate damage.

 Also in 2004, Rademaker deployed to Port-au-Prince, as part of the United Nations Stabilization Mission in Haiti.
 In April 2017, Rademaker was involved in the search for the missing bulk carrier after she disappeared in the Atlantic.
 Rademaker joined the international efforts to locate the missing Argentine submarine in November 2017.

+Cultural references

+Battleaxe played a significant role in Tom Clancy's 1986 novel Red Storm Rising.
+Serving along side USS Reuben James (FFG-57), Battleaxe escorts convoys to Europe and to Iceland, sinking multiple submarines in coordination with Reuben James.